JaimeHyland/farming-futures/README.md

 - add tooltip to anchor icon
 - add an iframe
 - add screenshots and feature explanations to readme
+- create links on readme and ensure that they work
+- check for excessive blank lines in css and html
 - complete comments in code
-- check file names for consistency, conformity and logic
 - check attribute names and values for consistency, conformity and logic
 - check for correct use of ids and classes
 - check headers and footers for function and consistency on each page
-- implement main sections on gallery, explore and imprimatur pages
+- implement main sections on gallery and explore pages